sys3545/Prototype_Arduino_CANSAT/README.md

 # Prototype_Arduino_CANSAT
-- Prototype of Arduino CANSAT which will be launched on August 2021.
+- Prototype of CANSAT which will be launched on August 2021.
 - Prototype of CANSAT which will be exhibited during Capstone Event on January 2021.

 # Caution